cablehead/noplate/README.md

 noplate requires [jQuery](http://jquery.com/), [jQuery Address](https://github.com/asual/jquery-address) and the noplate js to be included in your html file.
-For convenience a recent very of [jQuery Address](https://github.com/asual/jquery-address) is included in the repository.
+For convenience a recent copy of [jQuery Address](https://github.com/asual/jquery-address) is included in the repository.